KaleTEvans/CPPFinancialData/readme.md

 "bearsentiment"
 "bullsentiment"

-json::value Fundamentals::getFinancialData(string ticker, string metric)
+json::value Fundamentals::getFinancialData(string ticker, string metric);
 // This is left as a json object because there are hundreds of metrics to choose from

-unordered_map<string, double> Fundamentals::earningsUpcoming(string ticker)
+unordered_map<string, double> Fundamentals::earningsUpcoming(string ticker) ;
 // Returns the closest upcoming earnings data
 "date" // YYYY-MM-DD
 "quarter"